kensodemann/HomeTraxMobile/README.md

 Here are the most useful gulp tasks.
 For a list of the other ones, see the gulpfile.js

-  - gulp - this does a dev build (without any tests)
+  - gulp - this does a dev build, including tests, linting, and code style checks
   - gulp dev - does a dev build and waits for changes
-  - gulp test - run the tests (I usually run them from WebStorm, but you can run them from gulp)
+  - gulp test - just run the tests

 You can also run one of these command to kick off the tests:
   - karma start - run the tests once